Dark Nights: Death Metal

-"Dark Nights: Death Metal" is a 2020–2021 comic book storyline published by DC Comics, consisting of an eponymous central miniseries by writer Scott Snyder and artist Greg Capullo, and a number of tie-in books.
+"Dark Nights: Death Metal" is a 2020–2021 comic book storyline published by the comic book publishing company DC Comics, consisting of an eponymous central miniseries by writer Scott Snyder and artist Greg Capullo, and a number of tie-in books.
 The seven-issue miniseries was released from June 16, 2020, to January 5, 2021.
 The crossover was received with acclaim, with critics praising the unique plot, the art, the action, and the ending.
-It serves as the conclusion of the five-year spanning Dark Multiverse Saga.
+It serves as the conclusion of the five-year Dark Multiverse Saga, taking place near the end of the New Justice era.